ysyk2021/how-to-create-a-healthy-workplace-environment-that-fosters-employee-wellness-and-business-success/src/chapter-4-2.md

-# Techniques for Promoting Physical Activity, Improving Ergonomics, and Reducing Stress

 In today's fast-paced and competitive work environment, it is essential for organizations to prioritize the well-being of their employees.
 Creating a healthy workplace environment that fosters employee wellness not only contributes to their overall satisfaction but also has a positive impact on business success.
 In this chapter, we will explore effective techniques for promoting physical activity, improving ergonomics, and reducing stress within the workplace.